 Skip to main content

 Companies sometimes try to get new customers by sending “prescreened” offers.
-Find out how prescreening works and what happens when you opt out.
+Learn how prescreening works and how to opt out.

 What To Know About Prescreened Offers

-Sometimes you might get offers for credit cards or insurance that say you've been prescreened or prequalified.
-You get these offers because of information in your credit report.
+Have you gotten offers for credit or insurance that say you’ve been prescreened or prequalified?
+Typically, you’ll get these offers because of information in your credit report.

-Here’s how it works: the credit card or insurance company decides what it takes for people to qualify for their products.
-They base their decision on information in people’s credit reports, like their borrowing history or credit score.
+Here’s how it works: a creditor or insurance company decides what the requirements are to qualify for their products.
+They base the decision on information in people’s credit reports, like their borrowing and payment history, or their credit score.
 Then the company asks a credit bureau — like Equifax, Experian, Transunion, or Innovis — to give them a list of people in their databases whose credit reports show that they meet those requirements.
-They also might give the credit bureau a list of potential customers and ask them to identity the people who meet their requirements.
+The company also might give a credit bureau a list of potential customers and ask which customers meet its requirements.

-Even though the credit bureaus don’t keep credit files on minor children, if you suspect an identity thief used your child’s information for fraud, you can submit an Opt-Out Request for them.
-You must send a written request to each of the credit bureaus.
-Your letter must include your child’s full name, address, and date of birth.
-Include a copy of their birth certificate, a copy of their Social Security card, a copy of your driver’s license or other government-issued proof of identity.
+Credit bureaus don’t keep credit files on minor children, but if you suspect an identity thief used your child’s information for fraud, submit an opt-out request for them.
+Send a written request to each of the credit bureaus.
+Your request must include your child’s full name, address, and date of birth.
+Include a copy of your child’s birth certificate, a copy of their Social Security card, and a copy of your driver’s license or other government-issued proof of identity.

 Experian